blattmann/parkingapp/README.md

 - Source maps included in all builds.
 - Development server with live reload.
 - Production builds with cache busting.
-- Testing environment using karma to run tests and jasmine as the framework.
-- Code coverage when tests are run.
 - No gulp and no grunt, just npm scripts.

 > Warning: Make sure you're using the latest version of Node.js and NPM